 Leadership is the process of influencing others to reach a certain goal.
 Self-leadership is the process in which you influence yourself in achieving objectives.
 For both leadership as well as self-leadership awareness is important both of your behaviour, your role, your tasks functions etc. Although leadership is often associated with being a director or manager having a hierarchical relationship towards others, it is however just as much as about getting things done.
 Combining your technical knowledge with a set of strong communication, behavioural and personal skills is the key to understand one’s self and work to develop strong competencies in others.

 This training will provide you with knowledge for personal growth focuses on your own professional role and giving you practical tools to boost your professional career.

-This training school is a three-day practical course designed for administrative staff who have been assigned to these tasks in pre-award, and who:
+This training school is a three-day practical course designed for administrative staff who want to grow into a leadership role/position, and who:

-● are familiar with the H2020 proposal preparation procedures, but also
+● are familiar with the international funding, particularly EU proposals, but also

-● have limited experience or training in grant writing/grant revision.
+● have limited experience as leaders in administration.

 What can you get out of this?

 First and foremost, this training school is primarily about sharing knowledge, best practices, practical solutions, tips and hints, with:

 ● Focus on the role of Research Administrators (RA) in the topic;

 ● Integrating presentations by experts with practical examples and exercises;